cspa-exam/tsc/README.md

 **3-month release cycle**: At the end of each quarter, we want to release a new improved version of CSPA.
 This may include exam questions, topic coverage, format, and scoring algorithm

-For more details, refer to the [CSPA Governance and Operating Guidelines](./docs/governance.md)
+For more details, refer to the [Term Schedule and Milestones](./docs/milestones.md) and [CSPA Governance and Operating Guidelines](./docs/governance.md)

 ## Compensation